An experimenter’s guide to marketing technology

 A CDP is not a personalization tool.
 However, it provides the data that will allow you to get the most use out of your personalization and experimentation tool.

 If yours is a mature program and you are looking to enhance your personalization efforts or improve your overall data management efforts, Tealium’s Universal Data Hub is a great choice.
-Evergage is also a strong solution, combining a CDP with real-time personalization capabilities.
+Evergage (now acquired by Salesforce) is also a strong solution, combining a CDP with real-time personalization capabilities.
 If you already have a data platform in place, Evergage also functions as a powerful standalone personalization platform.

 The business world has come a long way from the Mad Men era of focus groups and hunches.
 Today, technology enables experimentation at scale.
 It allows organizations to test one experience against another, achieving a statistically confident result.
 Which greatly reduces risk in decision-making.

 However, it is vital that you define your experimentation strategy and ultimate objectives before sourcing your technology stack.
 Choose tools that fit these objectives, as well as your organization’s culture and the skill levels on your teams.